RGero215/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+//charles.homePlanets will still be Pluto and charlesFromJupiter.homePlanet will be Jupiter because structs are value type and when changing properties values one is not affected by the other one.

 ### Question 7